Clinician and Practice Recognition

 Step 2: Determine which performance assessment pathway is best for you.

 BTE Recognition is based on clinical data from your records, which you will submit to a performance assessment organization (PAO) for scoring.
-We have partnerships with many leading PAOs, including NCQA, IPRO (New York's Quality Improvement Organization) and the Minnesota Community Measurement (MNCM) collaborative.
+We have partnerships with many leading PAOs, including NCQA, and CECity's Medconcert platform.

 Depending on the BTE program(s) you would like to become recognized for, you may have several pathways available.
 For example, you can earn BTE Recognition in diabetes through any of the following: